 The path of identification with Christ transforms the human heart and opens it to charity.
-Union with the Lord, in the sacraments and in prayer, leads us to discover our neighbour and his needs and to pay less attention to ourselves.
-Charity changes our gaze.
+Union with our Lord, in the sacraments and in prayer, leads us to discover our neighbours and their needs and to pay less attention to ourselves.
+Charity changes our way of viewing others.
 “The charity of Christ is not merely a benevolent sentiment for our neighbour; it is not limited to a penchant for philanthropy.
 Poured out in our soul by God, charity transforms from within our mind and will.
 It provides the supernatural foundation for friendship and the joy of doing what is right.”

-Some time ago, in a letter, I invited you to ask the Lord to enlarge our hearts, to give us a heart that fits Him “so that there enter into it all the needs, pains and sufferings of the men and women of our time, especially the weakest.”
+Some time ago, in a letter, I invited you to ask God to enlarge our hearts, to give us a heart to the measure of His, “so that there enter into it all the needs, pains and sufferings of the men and women of our time, especially the weakest.”
 A prayerful heart, in the middle of the world, supports and accompanies others in their needs.

 The professional dimension

 We wish to place Christ at the heart of all human activities, sanctifying professional work and the Christian’s ordinary duties.
 This mission is carried out in the street, in society, especially through work.
-St. Josemaría reminds us of “the value of their ordinary work, which can be a highly effective means of loving and serving God and others, be it brilliant or lowly from a human point of view.”
+St. Josemaría reminds us of “the value of ordinary work, which can be a highly effective means of loving and serving God and others, whether it stands out in others' eyes or is lowly from a human point of view.”
 And he invites everyone “to work in the way they personally see fit to eliminate intolerance and to make society more just.”